Model Context Protocol (MCP) Quick Start Guide

 ```

-Finally, we complete the code related to running this client.
+Finally, let's complete the code related to running this client.

 ```python